-Doctors at the University of Alberta hospital told terminally-ill Annette Lewis, she could not get a double lung transplant unless she accepted the COVID-19 vaccine.
+Doctors at an Alberta hospital told terminally-ill patient Annette Lewis, she could not get an organ transplant unless she accepted the COVID-19 vaccine.

-The requirement by an Edmonton hospital that organ donors take the COVID-19 vaccine has been called “unethical” by a lawyer and a doctor.
+The requirement by an Alberta hospital that organ recipients take the COVID-19 vaccine has been called “unethical” by a lawyer and a doctor.

 Lewis has not taken the vaccine because she is concerned about the risks of side effects and that it has not received full approval from Health Canada.
 Dr. Charles Hoffe, a family physician from Lytton, B.C., shares Lewis’ concerns and finds no “validity” to require the vaccine as a condition for surgery.

 “This is an experimental product that has not been tested in immunosuppressed or transplant patients, so we have no idea what it’s going to do to [them].
 Normally, it takes between five and ten years to develop a vaccine.
 And this is not just a new vaccine, this is completely new technology that had never been used on humans before this pandemic which have had absolutely no animal trials whatsoever.
 And they’re normally a legal requirement,” Dr. Hoffe explained.

 Organ recipients aren’t the only ones denied surgery, Dr. Hoffe said.

 “I get desperate emails from people that tell me that they’ve been waiting for a knee replacement for three years, and now they’re told that unless they get double vaccinated, they’re not having surgery.
 And I’ll tell you the absurdity of this.”